-If you are unsure if you have a medical condition that qualifies for disability accommodations, please call (509) 313-4134 or come into the Disability Access office (Foley Library 209) and talk to a staff member, do not delay meeting with a Disability Access representative out of concern for not having appropriate paperwork.
+If you are unsure if you have a medical condition that qualifies for disability accommodations, please call (509) 313-4134 or come into the Disability Access office (Foley Library 208) and talk to a staff member, do not delay meeting with a Disability Access representative out of concern for not having appropriate paperwork.

-- Be provided by a medical practitioner who is licensed to diagnose the condition (the practitioner's contact details and credentials should be included)
+- Be provided by a medical practitioner who is licensed to diagnose the condition (the practitioner's contact details and credentials should be included).

 - Identifies a medical condition(s) (i.e. gives a diagnosis), and describes diagnostic methodology used (how the diagnosis was derived).
-(Note for medical providers: please be as thorough as possible in this step)
+(Note for medical providers: please be as thorough as possible in this step.)

-- Describes presenting symptoms in detail.
+- Describe presenting symptoms in detail.

 Any additional information from the medical practitioner that will help us best serve the student's accommodation needs will be considered.
 However, the University is the final determinant of appropriate accommodations in our environment.

-Process for Law Students
+For Law Students